Skip to main content

 Latest position:

-62 Sentencing and Related Matters in the Review of Sexual Offences (May 2022) Security Bureau The Bureau has stated that: “The Government will study the recommendations contained in the two relevant Law Reform Commission’s reports (the reports on Review of substantive sexual offences and Sentencing and Related Matters in the Review of Sexual Offences) in tandem, and make reference to the development of relevant legislation in overseas jurisdictions to formulate specific legislative amendment proposals.
-The Government will conduct public consultation on proposed legislative amendments in due course and submit the proposals to the LegCo for consideration.”
+The Bureau has stated that: “The Government is studying the recommendations contained in the two relevant Law Reform Commission’s reports (the reports on Review of substantive sexual offences and Sentencing and Related Matters in the Review of Sexual Offences) in tandem, and will make reference to the development of relevant legislation in overseas jurisdictions to formulate specific legislative amendment.
+The Government will conduct public consultation on proposed legislative amendments in due course and submit the proposals to the LegCo for consideration.

 Government response